Landro3/weatherApp/README.md

   2. Move to desired directory
   3. Open terminal
   4. cd to the directory of the script
-  5. Run the following command: python3 <name of file>
+  5. Run the following command: python3 + name of file